 Most people go through something terribly hard in their lives A study from the Journal of Consulting and Clinical Psychology found that out of over 1000 people in the US, almost 70% had experienced some type of traumatic experience.
 These events can include things like traumatic death, sexual assault, and domestic assault.
 Rates are similar […]

 Dr. Burke had a television interview on CBS2/FOX28 on 11/18/16.
 You can find the interview here.
 It is entitled, “Helping others during the ‘season of giving’ helps you too.”
 Way to go Mollie!
-2,110 total views, 2 views today
+2,236 total views

 For those of you who have not visited lately, there is a tree in the hallway outside our office.
 It’s not a real tree in the vegetative sense, but merely in the artistic sense.
 The tree is just a large sticker, and next to it, a sign asks, “What are your grateful for?”
 Simply take a post-it leaf or bird, write one small thing that you are thankful for, and put it on the tree.